 St Helen's Farm natural whole milk yogurt is made by a special process that filters out some of the water and naturally thickens the milk without the need for any added starches or gums.

 This special method means that it takes TWO litres of fresh goats' milk to make ONE litre of goats' milk yogurt.

-In order to meet demand for a lower fat yogurt, we also produce to a recipe that includes some tapioca starch, which means we can get the fat level down to zero and reduce the calories by 60% compared to the whole milk version.
+In order to meet demand for a fat free yogurt, we also produce to a recipe made from skimmed goats' milk, which means we can get the fat level down to zero and reduce the calories by 60% compared to the whole milk version.